mohamuhsin/redux-cart/README.md

 # How We Built Step By Step:
 > We add the redux store with two slice, 'ui-slice' toggle visibility of the cart on the UI and 'cart-slice' to manage state of the cart.

+# How We Built Step By Step:
+> We add the redux store with two slice, 'ui-slice' toggle visibility of the cart on the UI and 'cart-slice' to manage state of the cart.